Adam-LucidAI/FMCv2/README.md

 ## Building

 Use the Gradle wrapper to build the project.
-The wrapper downloads Gradle automatically.
+The required Gradle distribution is included in `gradle/wrapper`, so no network access is needed.

 ```bash
 ./gradlew build